 Down here in Cape Town, some folks burn ‘Vine Stompies’.
 I have burned these on my BBQ (Braai) and their flames rage, as they are very dry and lightweight.
 For this reason we would personally not recommend these for use in your stove, for fear of the risk of over-firing.

 My stove does not feel hot enough now that I am not ‘over-firing’ it.
 What can I do?

 Aside purchasing a bigger stove (your stove supplier should have checked your requirements), you can try running your stove slower but for longer periods.
 That is what stoves are generally designed to do.
 Light it earlier in the day so that the heat can soak in to the room gradually instead of trying to get fast, intense heat.
-If you have a really good stove (like a Charnwood) you can mix some Anthracite in for longer burning time while you are out.
+Some stoves (inc some Charnwoods) allow for burning Anthracite which burns for longer periods than wood.

 If you have your stove set inside a chimney breast or in a room with a high ceiling, you can try using a stove fan to encourage heat radiation forward into the room, rather than allowing the heat to just float straight up.
-See our products page for more info on the quality stove fans we offer at Island Fires.
+See our accessories page for more info:

 Whatever you choose to do, we strongly recommend that you do not continue to fire your stove harder that it is designed to handle.
 You can then enjoy longer life from your stove, without the added expense of repairing damage from over-firing!